 If you forget to take it

-If your next dose is less than 12 hours away take only half the dose, take your next dose when you are meant to.
+If you forget to take a dose of TOPROL-XL, skip the dose you missed and take your next dose when you are meant to.

 Do not take a double dose to make up for the dose that you missed.